 The high-water mark of City’s history came in 1962 when they defeated a full-strength Napoli team 2-0 in the Cup Winners Cup.
-A 3-1 reversal in front of 80,000 baying Neapolitans at the San Paolo took the tie to a replay, hosted at neutral Highbury.
+A 3-1 reversal in front of 80,000 baying Neapolitans at Stadio San Paolo took the tie to a replay, hosted at neutral Highbury.
 Bangor lost the decider 2-1, but the part-timers won friends and admirers across Europe with their gung-ho performances (see the wonderfully-titled WSC article See Naples and Dai).

 The club from north-west Wales were still playing Europa League football as recently as 2017, but have since fallen on hard times.
 An unforgiving spiral of financial woe, administrative breaches and points deductions saw them relegated to the second tier, only escaping a further relegation on appeal.
-However, the seeds of an unlikely Italian revolution were sewn in North Wales in the spring of 2019, when Chairman and manager Stephen Vaughan Junior appointed Italian Max Leghissa as Director of Football.
+However, the seeds of an unlikely revolution were sewn in North Wales in the spring of 2019, when chairman and manager Stephen Vaughan Junior appointed Italian Max Leghissa as Director of Football.

-Leghissa brought a diversity of experience from previous roles in Italy, Malta and Sweden and, with the immediate recruitment of three Italians and a Guinea-Bissau international, he set the tone for the next 18 months.
-It was one of this contingent, young forward Francesco Serafino, who would play a pivotal role in writing the next chapter in Bangor’s 143-year history.
+Leghissa brought a diversity of experience from his previous roles in Italy, Malta and Sweden and, with the recruitment of three Italians and a Guinea-Bissau international, he set the tone for the next 18 months.
+It was one of this initial contingent, young forward Francesco Serafino, who would play a pivotal role in writing the next chapter in Bangor’s 143-year history.
 Serafino was a player of considerable pedigree, having been schooled in the youth systems of AS Roma, Argentinos Juniors, and Boca Juniors.
 But he also happened to be the son of international music star and producer, Domenico Serafino.

 Serafino senior originates from Calabria in the south of Italy but has enjoyed particular popularity within South America during his musical career.
 His style defies conventional definitions, lying somewhere at the intersection of rap, funk and rock, with African influences in both sound and aesthetic (he wore dreadlocks for the large part of his career).
 As a measure of his celebrity, he even managed to convince Roberto Baggio to feature in the video for his 1999 song Ma Chi M’accompagna.

 Pasculli spent the most productive part of his playing career in Italy with Lecce, where he became a revered figure after scoring 61 goals across eight years.
 Since hanging up his boots, Pasculli has built an eclectic coaching CV, incorporating spells in the Italian lower leagues, in Albania and Greece and a period in charge of the Ugandan national team.
-Pasculli cites Carlo Mazzone, a coach whom he served under for three years in Salento, as the inspiration for his own coaching methods.
+Pasculli cites Carlo Mazzone, a larger-than-life tactician under whom he served for three years in Salento, as the inspiration for his own coaching methods.

 Things began well for Pasculli with a 2-1 victory over Rhyl in November, but the harsh realities of life in Wales’ second tier would soon become apparent.
 Inconsistent form saw Bangor lose touch with a dominant Prestatyn Town team who tightened their grip on the solitary promotion berth.
 When the onset of Covid stopped play in March, Bangor were in fifth place, a full 25 points behind the runaway leaders.

-Having assumed control of Bangor at a time when they were haemorrhaging support to a recently-formed phoenix club, Bangor 1876, a key part of Serafino senior’s vision was to reconnect the ailing club to its community.
+Having assumed control of Bangor at a time when they were haemorrhaging support to a recently-formed breakaway club, Bangor 1876, a key part of Serafino senior’s vision was to reconnect the ailing club to its community.
 On the field, he has restored pride for the remaining fans, brought entertainment and sparks of hope.
 He’s making good on his commitment off the field too.
 In April 2020, Serafino made a £5,000 donation to local hospital Ysbyty Gwynedd to help fight the outbreak of Coronavirus.

 A further unexpected development arising from Bangor’s newfound Italian connection has been the establishment of an Inter Milan satellite academy in the city.
 The new project, one of 22 such Inter academies around the world, sees players aged 6 to 18 – for a monthly fee – immersed in the training philosophy and methods of the Italian giants.
 “Inter’s coaches will come over here and work on a daily basis with the players and instil in them the routines and practices that they will need to get to the top of the game“, Serafino explained.